-The memoization performed in Incoop introduces runtime overheads for the first run of tasks when no results from previous runs can be reused.
+The memoization performed in Incoop introduces runtime overheads for the initial run when no results from previous runs can be reused.
 Also, memoizing intermediate task results imposes an additional space usage.
 We measured both types, performance and space overhead, for each application and present the results in Figure 10.

 Performance overhead.
-We measure the worst-case performance overhead by capturing the run-time for the first job run with respect to Hadoop.
+We measure the worst-case performance overhead by capturing the runtime for the initial run.
 Figure 10(a) depicts the performance penalty for both the Task and the Contraction memoization based approach.
-The overhead varies from 5% - 22%, and, as expected, it is lower for computation intensive applications such as K-Means, KNN, since their run-time is dominated by the actual processing time rather than storing, retrieving and transferring data.
-For the data intensive applications such as WordCount, Co-Matrix, Bi-Count, the first run with Task level memoization is faster than Contraction memoization.
+The overhead varies from 5%-22%, and, as expected, it is lower for computation intensive applications such as K-Means and KNN, since their run-time is dominated by the actual processing time rather than storing, retrieving and transferring data.
+For the data intensive applications such as WordCount, Co-Matrix and BiCount, the first run with Task level memoization is faster than Contraction memoization.
 This difference in performance can be attributed to the extra processing overheads for all levels of the tree formed in the Contraction phase.
-Importantly, this performance overhead is a one-time cost and the subsequent runs benefit with high speedup.
+Importantly, this performance overhead is a one-time cost and the subsequent runs benefit from a high speedup.

 Space overhead.
-We measure the space overhead relative to input size by quantifying the space used for remembering the intermediate computation results.
-Figure 10(b) illustrates the space overhead as a factor of the input data size with Task- and Contraction-level memoization.
+We measure the space overhead by quantifying the space used for remembering the intermediate computation results.
+Figure 10(b) illustrates the space overhead as a factor of the input size with Task- and Contraction-level memoization.
 The results show that the Contraction-level memoization requires more space, which was expected because it stores results for all levels of the Contraction tree.
-Overall, space overhead varies substantially depending on the application, and can be as high as a 9X factor (CoMatrix application).
-However, our approach for garbage collection (Section 7.1) prevents the storage utilization from growing over time.
+Overall, space overhead varies substantially depending on the application, and can be as high as 9X (CoMatrix application).
+However, our approach for garbage collection prevents the storage utilization from growing over time.